Ropes/stonecutters/README.md

 Distributed processes which need to share names but for identification and maintain uniqueness.
 This works but having a shared static set of names which are claimed using etcd(v3) as the distributed lock.
 Each process iterates over the ordered list, and claim the first name which isn't regestered/claimed in etcd.

 Provided static names are the top 100 highest mountains in North America, ordered by decending peak elevation.
-However any list of identifiers can be passed into membership.Join(...)
+However any list of identifiers can be passed into stonecutters.Join(...)

 eg owners/hosts named: